Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

-which we expect to be informative about the most important contributor to predictability i.e. the predictor that leads to the greatest reduction in out of sample MSEs relative to the benchmark model and which we refer to as the {\it key player}.
+Upon rejection of the null hypothesis the interesting question as to which predictor is the key driver of predictability arises.
+Although our goal here is not to develop a new covariate screening method, our framework does allow us to identify a key predictor through the analysis of the ${{\cal D}}_{n}(m_{0},j)$ components that make up the test statistic in (\ref{eq:eq4}).
+We focus our attention on the following estimator which we expect to be informative about the most important contributor to predictability i.e. the predictor that leads to the greatest reduction in out of sample MSEs relative to the benchmark model and which we refer to as the {\it key player}.
 A limitation of $\hat{j}_{n}$ is of course the fact that it allows us to identify only a single predictor.
 Nevertheless, in numerous economic applications this information can be extremely valuable as it isolates the key player that causes the rejection of a maintained martingale difference hypothesis for instance.